Humboldt County, California

 Alderpoint Rd runs parallel to the Eel River with many feeder creeks and streams draining into it

-Overall, Alderpoint Rd is not a shortcut, it’s likely longer time-wise than the 71-mile trek to Garberville from Bridgeville due to the reduced speeds, required breaks, and the need to be constantly at the ready for gravel patches, bumpy patches, and tight blind corners.
+Overall, Alderpoint Rd is not a shortcut, it’s likely longer time-wise than the 71-mile trek to Garberville from Bridgeville due to the reduced speeds and required breaks.
+Plus, build in the need to be constantly at the ready for gravel patches, bumpy patches, and tight blind corners.
 While Alderpoint Rd often invites speed, and the majority of it has a center line, the bolder you get, the bigger the slap in the face.
-My ride buddy Phil made me promise never to lead a motorcycle tour with him on it down this road, I’ve kept that promise, but not before we chided him that although deliciously stunning in appearance, carbon fiber encrusted Aprilia RSV’s are the wrong bike for this road.
+My ride buddy Phil made me promise never to lead a motorcycle tour with him on it down this road.
+I’ve kept that promise, but not before we chided him that although deliciously stunning, carbon fiber encrusted Aprilia RSV’s are the wrong bike for this road.
 I've ridden it on my Hayabusa(s), my TL1000R, my Z1000 and a borrowed GS with knobbies.
 Your experience may be influenced by the amount of suspension travel you bring to the party.

 Opinions will vary on whether it’s a good idea is to use Alderpoint Rd as a shortcut and bypass a long boring stretch of the Hwy 101 freeway.
 Phil was on the wrong bike, that was rather obvious.
 Those with more supple suspension travel may wonder what all the hubbub is about.
 But in the end, it’s like most things in life, you need to decide for yourself if a road like this will interest you.